-Signage: 3 Ways to Get the Most from Your Silent Salesman
+Signage: Get the Most from Your Silent Salesman

 Underhill has amassed an incredible amount of data about customer behavior.
 In the book, Underhill demonstrates how he used his observations to help his clients increase sales by using signage more effectively.
-This article covers a few of the ways you can boost the effectiveness of your signage.
+This article covers a few of the ways you can boost the effectiveness of your “silent salesman.”

 1) Move Your Silent Salesman to The Edge